-This section describes how the MySQL server uses character sets for constructing error messages and returning them to clients.
-For information about the language of error messages (rather than the character set), see Section 10.2, “Setting the Error Message Language”.
+This section describes how the MySQL server uses character sets for constructing error messages.
+For information about the language of error messages (rather than the character set), see Section 10.12, “Setting the Error Message Language”.
 For general information about configuring error logging, see Section 5.4.2, “The Error Log”.

 The server constructs error messages as follows: